Alfa Romeo 75: Technical features

 The 75 featured some unusual technical features, most notably the fact that it was almost perfectly balanced from front to rear.
-This was achieved by using a transaxle configuration — mounting a standard five-speed gearbox and clutch in the rear, integrated with the rear differential (rear-wheel drive).
-The front suspension was a torsion bar and shock absorber combination and the rear an expensive de Dion tube assembled with shock absorbers; these designs were intended to optimise the car's handling; moreover, the rear brake discs were fitted at the centre of the rear axle, near the gearbox-differential group.
-The engine crankshaft was bolted directly to the two-segment driveshaft, which ran the length of the underside of the car, from the engine block to the gearbox, and rotated at the speed of the engine.
-The shaft segments were joined with elastomeric 'doughnuts' to prevent vibration and engine/gearbox damage.
-The 2.0 litre Twin Spark and the 3.0 litre V6 were equipped with a limited slip differential.
+This was achieved by using a transaxle configuration — mounting a standard five-speed gearbox and clutch at the rear, integrated with the rear differential.
+The front suspension design is a torsion bar and shock absorber combination and the rear an expensive de Dion tube assembled with shock absorbers; these designs were intended to optimise the car's handling; moreover, the rear brake discs were fitted at the centre of the rear axle, near the gearbox-differential group.
+The engine's crankshaft is bolted directly to the two-segment driveshaft, which runs the length of the underside of the car, from the engine block to the gearbox, and rotates at the speed of the engine.
+The shaft segments are joined with elastomeric 'doughnuts' to prevent vibration and engine/gearbox damage.
+The 2.0-litre Twin Spark and the 3.0-litre V6 are equipped with a limited slip differential.

 The 75 featured a then-advanced dashboard-mounted diagnostic computer, called Alfa Romeo Control, capable of monitoring the engine systems and alerting drivers of potential faults.

-The 75 engine range at launch featured four-cylinder 1.6, 1.8 and 2.0 litre petrol carbureted engines, a 2.0 litre intercooled turbodiesel made by VM Motori, and a 2.5 litre fuel injected V6.
-In 1986, the 75 Turbo was introduced, which featured a fuel-injected 1.8 litre twin-cam engine using Garrett T3 turbocharger, intercooler and oil cooler.
+The 75's engine range at launch featured four-cylinder 1.6, 1.8 and 2.0-litre petrol carbureted engines, a 2.0-litre intercooled turbodiesel engine made by VM Motori, and a 2.5-litre fuel injected V6 engine.
+The 75 Turbo was introduced in 1986, which featured a fuel-injected 1.8-litre twin-cam engine using aGarrett T3 turbocharger, intercooler and oil cooler.

-In 1987, a 3.0 litre V6 was added to the range and the 2.0 litre Alfa Romeo Twin Cam engine was redesigned to have now two spark plugs per cylinder, which engine was named "Twin Spark".
-With fuel injection and variable valve timing this engine produced 148 PS.
-This was an early example of a production engine using variable valve timing, though the first to do so was in Alfa Romeo's own Spider in 1980.
-In North America, where the car was known as the Milano, only the 2.5 and 3.0 V6 engines were available, from 1987 to 1989.
+In 1987, a 3.0-litre V6 was added to the range and the 2.0-litre Alfa Romeo Twin Cam engine was redesigned to have now two spark plugs per cylinder, which engine was named "Twin Spark".
+With fuel injection and variable valve timing, this engine produced 148 PS.
+This was an early example of a production engine using variable valve timing, though the first to do so was Alfa Romeo's own Spider in 1980.
+In North America, where the car was known as the Milano, only the 2.5 and 3.0-litre V6 engines were available, from 1987 to 1989.

-The North American 2.5 litre engines were fundamentally different from their European counterparts.
+The North American 2.5-litre engines were fundamentally different from their European counterparts.
 Due to federal regulations, some modifications were required.
-Most noticeable from the outside were the 'America' bumpers, with the typical rubber accordions in them.
-Furthermore, these bumpers had thick (and heavy) shock-absorbing material inside them, and in addition, they were mounted to the vehicle on shock absorbers.
+Most noticeable from the outside were the 'America' bumpers, with the typical rubber accordion like extensions in them.
+Furthermore, these bumpers had thick (and heavy) shock-absorbing material inside, and in addition, they were mounted to the vehicle on shock absorbers.
 To accommodate these shock absorbers, the 'America'-bodies were slightly different from the European ones.
 Other changes relative to the European model were: